-The situation improves markedly at \(\sqrt{s} = 4.2\) GeV for prompt detection.
+The situation improves markedly at \(\sqrt{s} = 4.2\) GeV for detection at the main detector.
 The higher center-of-mass energy yields greater statistics, leading to stronger exclusion bounds.
-As shown in FIG.~\ref{fig: farprompt_lfu}, the projected constraints at this energy cover the regions accessible to both far detection and partly searches at the $\tau^+\tau^-$ threshold , and extend significantly to include ALP masses from $100$ MeV to $200$ MeV with couplings near unity.
-Similar to other future experiments like FASER II, SHiP, and SHiNESS~\cite{Ema:2025bww, Jiang:2024cqj, Wang:2024zky}, limited sensitivity is achieved at the STCF when the ALP exceeds 200 MeV.
-There, the ALPs mostly decay within $l_1 < 10^{-4}$ m, since the lifetime is suppressed due to switching on the decay channel $a\to \mu^+\mu^-$.
+As shown in FIG.~\ref{fig: farprompt_lfu}, the projected constraints at this energy cover the regions accessible to both far detection partly and searches at the $\tau^+\tau^-$ threshold, and extend significantly to include ALP masses from $100$ MeV to $200$ MeV with couplings near unity.
+Similarly to other future experiments such as FASER II, SHiP, and SHiNESS~\cite{Ema:2025bww, Jiang:2024cqj, Wang:2024zky}, limited sensitivity is achieved at the STCF when the ALP exceeds 200 MeV, where the ALPs mostly decay within $l_1 < 10^{-4}$ m, since the lifetime is suppressed due to switching on the decay channel $a\to \mu^+\mu^-$.
 A systematic study of relevant QCD backgrounds becomes necessary and may potentially assist exploration in the currently unprobed parameter space around \(m_a \sim 500\) MeV and \(0.1 < c_\ell^A < 1\).
 However, it goes beyond the scope of this work and we leave it for future study.